Puppet-Finland/nagios-plugin-cloudwatch/README.md

     $ ./check_cloudwatch -c my_db_instance.yaml -d

+# Settings

+There are a few global (per nagios plugin instance) settings that you may want to tweak:

+* precision: the rounding precision for floats - defaults to 2
+* period: the metric period to use - defaults 300 (5 minutes)
+* metric_age: reduce this many seconds from start and end time - useful with some odd metrics like BurstBalance that fail to provide data point for "now - period"

 # Plugin output

 Plugin output is based on the format described here, without "min" or "max":